antennapedia/antennapedia.com/src/who/tc_tyger01_twist_the_sinews.md

 ---
 idtag: tc_tyger01_twist
-title: Twist the sinews of thy heart
+title: "Tyger Tyger: Twist the sinews of thy heart"
 author: antennapedia
 summary: "The Doctor was wrong about the trees and the solar flare.
 Very very wrong."
 rating: mature